romgain/jest-websocket-mock/README.md

 ### JSON protocols support

-`jest-websocket-mock` can also automatically serialize and deserialize JSON messages:
+`vitest-websocket-mock` can also automatically serialize and deserialize JSON messages:

 ```js